-- a.
-Attest to all contracts, deeds, conveyances, or other instruments required to be signed by the President. - b.
-When the occasion demands, certify in the manner prescribed by law to the official acts of the Board. - c.
+a.
+Attest to all contracts, deeds, conveyances, or other instruments required to be signed by the b.
+When the occasion demands, certify in the manner prescribed by law to the official acts of the c.
 Assume the duties of the Chair of the Board in the absence of the Vice-Chair and Chair of the Board and on such occasions cause an Acting Secretary to be elected by the Board.
-The Acting Secretary shall assume the Secretary's duties for the meeting or meetings from which the Chair and Vice-Chair are absent. - d.
+The Acting Secretary shall assume the Secretary's duties for the meeting or meetings from which the Chair d.
 Promote Board unity and share all information with other Board members in a timely fashion.